ibm-cloud-docs/cloud-logs/migration-limitations.md

 The {{site.data.keyword.logs_full}} migration tool is a command line tool that you can use to migrate your {{site.data.keyword.la_full_notm}} or {{site.data.keyword.at_full_notm}} instance configuration to {{site.data.keyword.logs_full_notm}}.
 {: shortdesc}

+## Using the tool
+{: #migration-tool}

+- The migration tool fails creating instances automatically due to the service plan when you run `ibmcloud logging migrate create-resources --api`.
+If you use the Terraform option `ibmcloud logging migrate create-resources --terraform -f`, change the service plan from `beta` to `standard` before you apply the Terraform scripts.

 ## Custom roles
 {: #mig-customroles}